StuffJackMakes/Particle-Vector-Art/README.md

 - `numParticles`: How many particles to simulate.
 Default value is a random integer between 1 and 8.
 - `totalSteps`: How many times the simulation will last.
 Default value is a random integer between 100 and 500.
 - `allowBackgroundColor`: if `true` then particles can be the same color as the background.
 Default value is randomly 50% true and 50% false.
 - `palette`: A list of the colors to choose from, as hex strings (e.x. *["#F9A799", "#B7CBBF"]*).
-If missing, a random palette from [code/color-palettes.json]() will be chosen, or if `random.brandNewPaletteChance` is non-zero, a completely random palette could be generated.
+If missing, a random palette from [code/color-palettes.json](code/color-palettes.json) will be chosen, or if `random.brandNewPaletteChance` is non-zero, a completely random palette could be generated.
 - `backgroundColor`: The color to be drawn as the background, as a hex string (e.x. *"#F9A799"*).
 If missing, a random color from the palette will be chosen.

 #### `random`

 - `random.nudgePropertiesChance`: The chance (0.0 to 1.0) to modify each of the run property values (this will not modify the original file).
 Useful for generating lookalike permutations.
 Default value is 0.
 - `random.nudgePropertiesMagnitude`: The amount (0.0 to 1.0) to modify 'nudged' run property values.
 1.0 indicates that the property could be anywhere from zero to double its initial value.
 Default value is 0.2.
-- `random.brandNewPaletteChance`: The chance (0.0 to 1.0) that an undefined palette is made up of completely random colors versus using a palette from the [code/color-palettes.json]() file.
+- `random.brandNewPaletteChance`: The chance (0.0 to 1.0) that an undefined palette is made up of completely random colors versus using a palette from the [code/color-palettes.json](code/color-palettes.json) file.
 Default value is 0.

 #### `utilityProperties`

-- `utilityProperties.noiseType`: The type of noise used in randomization funcations as enumerated in [code/constants.js]().
+- `utilityProperties.noiseType`: The type of noise used in randomization functions as enumerated in [code/constants.js](code/constants.js).
 Default value is 0 for simplex noise.
 - `utilityProperties.easingFunction`: The easing functions used when transitioning between control functions over time.
-See [code/utilities.js]() for enumeration and [easings.net](https://easings.net) for details.
+See [code/utilities.js](code/utilities.js) for enumeration and [easings.net](https://easings.net) for details.
 Default value is 0 for linear easing.
 - `utilityProperties.xNoiseScale`: How noise output should be scaled along the X axis.
-A range of roughly `0.0025` to `0.1` works well, depending on preference for smooth or quick transitions int he noise field.
+A range of roughly `0.0025` to `0.1` works well, depending on preference for smooth or quick transitions in the noise field.
 This should also be sized in relation to `width`.
 Default value is 0.015.
 - `utilityProperties.yNoiseScale`: How noise output should be scaled along the Y axis.
 A range of roughly `0.0025` to `0.1` works well, depending on preference for smooth or quick transitions in the noise field.
 This should also be sized in relation to `height`.
 Default value is 0.015.
 - `utilityProperties.noiseTimeScale`: How noise output should be scaled as the simulation progresses.
 A low value (e.x. `0.0001` means that the noise field doesn't change much over the course of the iteration.
 A high value (e.x. `0.1`) means that the noise field changes more quickly.
 Default value is 0.001.
-- `utilityProperties.noiseFieldScale`: The factor by which to 'chunk' out noise values, lowering the variance for nearby 'chunks' while increasing it for adjacet 'chunks'.
-A value of `50` means that the noies field is split into a grid of 50x50 (dimensionless) squares, where the noise value in each square will always be the same value.
+- `utilityProperties.noiseFieldScale`: The factor by which to 'chunk' out noise values, lowering the variance for nearby 'chunks' while increasing it for adjacent 'chunks'.
+A value of `50` means that the noise field is split into a grid of 50x50 (dimensionless) squares, where the noise value in each square will always be the same value.
 A value of `1` means that this field has no effect.
 Default value is 1.
 - `utilityProperties.seed`: A seed for the Simplex and Brownian noise functions.
 Note that this does not indicate reproducability, as Javascript's built-in `Math.random()` does not accept a seed input.
 Default value is `Date.now()`.

 #### `particleDefaults`